 Easy to fit as a brand-new installation with electrical cable and water entry points, or as replacement for existing shower.
 It’s great value for money – at under £100 – 2 years parts and labour guarantee and Triton customer support.

-Comes with a scale resistant shower head providing 5x different spray patterns: Jet, Blast, Spray, Rain, Drench.
+Comes with a scale resistant rain shower head providing 5x different spray patterns: Jet, Blast, Spray, Drench, and Rain mode.

 Powerful yet economical built in water heating elements.